agents-go

 Dynamic instructions

-Instructions is an interface, so the system prompt can be computed per run from the context:
+Instructions is a func type, so the system prompt can be computed per run from the context — assign a function directly:

 user := rc.Context.(*MyAppContext)